 How to Help Kids Learn Social Skills

-Slow down and stay calm: When parents rush their kids from one topic or activity to another and focus too much on intellect—they may be overlooking opportunities to discover the how children are feeling.
-Ask kids to label their feelings for you…once children know what their feelings are (i.e., sad, angry), they can work with you to learn ways to manage them.
+Slow down and stay calm: When parents rush their kids from one topic or activity to another and focus too much on intellect—they may be overlooking opportunities to discover how children are feeling.
+Ask kids to label their feelings for you… Once children know what their feelings are (i.e., sad, angry), they can work with you to learn ways to manage them.

 Help kids be aware of others: Teach your child to understand how someone else feels—because he or she will then have a better chance of interacting positively.